HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 ```

 **Explanation:**
-This CSS class `.title` applies specific styling to the main heading of the page.
-The use of `var(--text-color)` ensures that the heading color is consistent with the overall theme, utilizing the white color defined in the root variables.
-The large font size makes the title stand out, and the text alignment centers it within the page, creating a strong visual impact.
+The .title class styles the main heading with a large font size, centered alignment, and white color from the root variables.
+This ensures the title stands out and is consistent with the page's color scheme, enhancing the visual impact of the heading.

-##

-4. **Setting Up the Grid Container:**
+## 8. **Setting Up the Grid Container**
+In this step, you'll set up the grid container using the .container class to organize the layout of your webpage into a structured grid.

+- [ ] Open your `styles.css` file and add the following code next.

 ```css
 .container {